particle-iot/docs/src/content/getting-started/setup/wifi-setup.md

 npx eas build -p ios --profile development
 ```

 This will do a cloud build of the iOS app, and eliminates the need to install a local development environment.
-In the Expo EAS cloud build, iOS builds are more expensive, as they could as two builds in the free plan, and are $2 instead of $1 a la carte.
+In the Expo EAS cloud build, iOS builds are more expensive, as they count as two builds in the free plan, and are $2 instead of $1 a la carte.
 You may want to do initial development and testing on Android for this reason.

 Follow the instructions when prompted to connect to your Apple developer account, register your device with Expo (if you have not already done so), and install and run the demo app.